photoprism/photoprism/README.md

 photoprism import
 ```

 You should now be able to see your photos.
+You can continue using your favorite tools like Photoshop or Lightroom
+to edit images in the `Originals` folder.
+Run `photoprism index` to reindex them if needed.
+No upload or download needed.
+Easy, isn't it?

 The full documentation is available at https://docs.photoprism.org/en/latest/.

 Contribute
 ----------